techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ### Additional messaging

-The Overflow, Call timeout and No Agents exception redirect options for **Person in organization** and **Voicemail personal** support additional prompting just like the other redirect options.
+The Overflow, Call timeout, and No Agents exception redirect options for **Person in organization** and **Voicemail personal** support additional prompting just like the other redirect options.

 For more information, see: